Asahikawa Ramen (Hokkaido Pref.)

 Meanwhile, another leading shop, Hachiya(蜂屋), entered the Shin-Yokohama Ramen Museum in 1999.
 Outside of Sapporo and Fukuoka, it is quite rare for two ramen shops to be in the same area.
 That’s why you can say that this is a local area with many talented shops.
 This “Hachiya” is characterized by the aroma of its soup.
 The flavor of burnt lard has a strong impact, and people’s tastes are divided.
 However, it is precisely because of this impact that it has been loved in Asahikawa for a long time.
 The soup is a double soup made with simmered pork bones and dried mackerel.
 The expression “double soup” has been used for the past few years, but Hachiya has been offering double soup for half a century.

-In addition, the popular restaurant Tenkin(天金) does not use dried sardines, and uses only pork bones and chicken bones to create a surprisingly rich flavor.
+In addition, the popular shop Tenkin(天金) does not use dried sardines, and uses only pork bones and chicken bones to create a surprisingly rich flavor.

 Ramen-Japan / Examples of Ramen Shops